 I recently taught you how to make Rejuvelac.
 If, like me, you’re looking to increase lacto-fermented, probiotic foods in your diet, I’ve got another idea for you.
 (Try to get at least two cultured foods in your diet every day!
 This is Step 8 of 12 Steps to Whole Foods.)

 Have you ever heard of Beet Kvass?
 I recently had some when a vendor wanting me to sell his stuff mailed me samples.
-Too expensive to buy on the internet and ship—but I loved it.
-I am going to plant even MORE beets next spring.
-I have lots of jars of cultured beets in my food storage, which are 3 years old, but now I’m making them into a probiotic drink.
+It’s too expensive to buy on the internet and ship, but I loved it.
+I’m going to plant even MORE beets next spring.
+I have lots of jars of cultured beets in my food storage, but now I’m making them into a probiotic drink.
 I remember how shocked I was to learn that you could “put up” raw vegetables that “keep” for long periods of time, using lacto-fermentation.
 Now it seems common and easy, a “lost art” that people have done in virtually every culture of the world for thousands of years.

 If beets make your urine pink, please read more detail about that in Chapter 5 of my 12 Steps to Whole Foods manual.

-1/4 cup whey (the clear yellow liquid, separated from the milk solids in yogurt or kefir) or 1 pkg.
-Vegetable Culture from Body Ecology.
-Or, double the salt and refrigerate for longer to cut the saltiness.
+- 1/4 cup whey (the clear yellow liquid separated from the milk solids in yogurt or kefir), or 1 package Vegetable Culture from Body Ecology, or double the salt and refrigerate for longer to cut the saltiness.

-Add enough filtered water to fill the rest of the container, leaving 1″ headroom.
+- Add salt and whey/Vegetable Culture with enough filtered water to fill the rest of the container, leaving 1″ headroom.

 Thanks to reader Christy White for suggesting I write about beet kvass.
-Christy is a fan of Kristen Bowen’s site livingthegoodlifenaturally.com.
+Christy is a fan of Kristen Bowen’s site Living the Good Life Naturally.
 Kristen recently wrote about beet kvass, and I have incorporated some of her ideas.